MaxDaten/ecom/README.md

 ### Haskell Setup

-+ you have install yesod with cabal, so you will have to install the haskell platform [Haskell Platform](http://www.haskell.org/platform/) or just ghc and compile cabal on your own (call the ghostbusters (for example me) if you want this way) - remmeber to add `.cabal/bin` to your Path env
++ you have install yesod with cabal, so you will have to install the haskell platform [Haskell Platform](http://www.haskell.org/platform/) or just download ghc and compile the 'haskell platform' on your own (see FAQ 4) - remmeber to add `.cabal/bin` to your Path env
 + with a working haskell platform installation:
     + `cabal install yesod-platform yesod-bin`
         + yesod-platform contains all the important core libs